 - Scattering off of free electrons.
 At low energy, this process is elastic (the photon energy after scattering equals the photon energy before scattering), and is called Thomson scattering.
-This cross section is useful to remember: $\sigma_T = 6.65 \times 10^{-25} \text{ cm}^2$ . - Free-free absorption.
+This cross section is useful to remember: $\sigma_T = 6.65 \times 10^{-25}$ cm2. - Free-free absorption.
 A photon can be absorbed by a free electron (i.e., one not in an atom) moving past a more massive charge (such as a proton or other nucleus).
 The inverse process, in which a photon is emitted by an accelerating charge, is called bremsstrahlung. - Atomic absorption.
 The two main types are bound-free (in which an electron is kicked completely out of an atom by a photon) and bound-bound (in which an electron goes from one bound state to another).
-Free-free and bound-free absorption cross sections tend to decrease with frequency roughly like $\omega^{-3}$ (in the bound-free case this of course applies only above the ionization threshold).
+Free-free and bound-free absorption cross sections tend to decrease with frequency like ω^{-3} (in the bound-free case this of course applies only above the ionization threshold).
 Bound-bound absorption is peaked strongly around the energy difference between the two bound states. - Molecular absorption.
-The extra degree of freedom associated with multiple atoms in a molecule allows for vibrational and rotational transitions (for example: for rotation the angular momentum is quantized in units of $\hbar$ , so a transition could be from angular momentum $\hbar$ to angular momentum $2\hbar$ ).
-For relatively simple reasons, there tends to be a strong ordering of energies: atomic $\gg$ vibrational $\gg$ rotational.
+The extra degree of freedom associated with multiple atoms in a molecule allows for vibrational and rotational transitions.
+For relatively simple reasons, there tends to be a strong ordering of energies: atomic vibrational rotational.

 Ask class: why haven't we talked about interactions of photons with protons or other nuclei?
 Because protons are much tougher to affect with the oscillating electomagnetic fields of photons.
-In particular, since they're more massive and e/m is smaller, the resulting acceleration is less and the radiation (hence cross section) is tiny by comparison to electrons.
-For comparison, the scattering cross section off of protons is $\approx m_e^2/m_p^2$ less than off of electrons.
+In particular, since they're more massive and e/m is smaller, the resulting acceleration is less and the radiation (hence cross section) is tiny by comparison to protons.
+For comparison, though, the scattering cross section off of protons is $\approx m_e^2/m_p^2$ less than off of electrons.
 That's a factor of almost 4 million.
 So, for most purposes we can ignore photon-nucleon interactions.